He1ios/Hax/README.md

   OR run the .exe file and see it's by microsoft

-  FOR mac use wineskin to run .exe in the releases page
+  FOR mac use wineskin at https://github.com/He1ios/MYGAMES/releases to run .exe in the releases page

   IF they all don't work message me at artemisfowl178@gmail.com